JDN89/vue-dotnet-issue-tracker/README.md

    - the Fronted is created and can communicate with the backend
    - state and position of the issues get saved upon drag and upon logging in
 ##  To Do
-- fix display of date time
+- fix display of date time - DONE
     >
 - add new issue
     - automatically fill in current date upon creation of issue